ShanmugaVenkatesh/Basic-Web-Page-using-HTML/README.md

 # Basic-Web-Page-using-HTML
-Created a basic webpage using html and css.
+Created a basic webpage using html..